 Know God.
 Know Truth.
 No God.
 No Truth.

-How can you show honest and integrity during practice?
+- How can you show honesty and integrity during practice?

 - How can you show honesty and integrity during competition?